cogitools/what-did-i-do/README.md

 ## Commit Harvester for Automated Commit Harvesting

 WhatDidIDo is very useful for micro indy shops with no budget.
 But its biggest shortfall is that you have to go into each repo and run it to see what you did.
-If you're looking for a more complete, integrated, and automatic solution we've got [Commit Harvester](http://commitharvester.com).
+If you're looking for a more complete, integrated, and automatic solution, so you never miss a billable commit, we've got [Commit Harvester](http://commitharvester.com).

 ## License